 “What’s in a name?”, Shakespeare wrote in his famous “Romeo and Juliet”.
 As you remember, the entire play is based on this statement, and all main characters are trying to say that there is no difference.
 Well, there is a difference, each name has a meaning.

+What is the first thing that comes to your mind when you see our orange/red/grey logo?
 It is obvious that the “M” in the logo stands for Mujin, but few of us know about the deeper meaning behind it.

 Firstly, let’s explore the meaning of “mujin.”
 In Japanese, 無人 means unmanned, no people.
 Isn’t it the best way to describe what this company is actually doing?
 In our logo, it is written as “Mujin,” but without an “i.”
 “Mujin” means “no person” in Japanese, and this represents our core concept.
 Mujin is not just a robotics company; it is a place where the automation dream becomes a reality.

 To better understand Mujin’s logo, let’s consider the analogy of Artificial Intelligence (AI).
 When facing a difficult problem, how do you solve it?
 You break it down into simpler problems and solve several of these to arrive at a solution for the more challenging problem.

 The key to AI is distributed computation and parallel computation.